StuartChartersE22/insomnia-plugin-testing/README.md

 ----------------------------------------
 ```

-The end point must be set to PUT "g-sheet-request" for the intended request to be picked up.
+The end point must be set to PUT "g-sheet-request\[setting option number\]" for the intended request to be picked up.
 The actual request URL is automatically generated from the Sheet's ID.
 It will be the [Google spreadsheets.values.update end point](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/update).

 ```
 {
+    "G_SHEET_HELPER": [
-    "G_SHEET_HELPER": {
+        {
-        "sheet-id": "String",
+            "sheet-id": "String1",
             "top-left-coord": "A1" (optional)
+        },
+        {
+            "sheet-id": "String2",
+            "top-left-coord": "C4" (optional)
         }
+    ]
 }
 ```